Python Variables and Data Types

 What Are Variables in Python?

-Think of a variable as a container or a box where you can store information.
-This information might be a number, a word, or something else entirely.
-When you want to use that information later in your program, you just refer to the variable’s name.
+A variable is like a labeled box where you can store information.
+That information might be a number, some text, or another kind of value.
+When you want to use that information later, you just use the variable’s name.

 age = 25

-Here, age is the variable.
-It holds the value 25.
+Here, age is the variable, and it holds the value 25.

-- They help us keep track of data in our programs.
+- They help you keep track of information in your programs.

-- Variables make our code easier to read and manage.
+- Variables make your code easier to read and manage.

-Whenever you hear "python variables," just remember: they’re the building blocks for storing and working with data in your code.
+Whenever you hear about "python variables," think of them as the building blocks for storing and working with data in your code.

 How to Name Variables

-Before you start using variables, you need to give them names.
-Good variable names make your code easier to read and understand.
+Before using a variable, you need to give it a name.
+Good names make your code easier to understand.

 - Use letters, numbers, and underscores (